Backtest Results

 ### Export to CSV

-This will export the trade log to a .csv file, so it can be opened and used in Microsoft Excel, Google Sheets, IOS, etc. etc.&#x20;
+This will export the trade log to a `.csv` file, so it can be opened and used in Microsoft Excel, Google Sheets, iOS, etc.

-When a backtest is exported to CSV, the context that is given in the visual trade log on the backtest results screen is lost.
-Specifically, if you’re wondering about a certain value (e.g. why is my max profit that number), it is helpful to refer to the trade log to see which values are precents vs. raw numbers, etc.
+When a backtest is exported to CSV, the context given in the visual trade log on the backtest results screen is lost.
+Specifically, if you’re wondering about a certain value, for example why your max profit is that number, it is helpful to refer to the trade log to see which values are percentages vs. raw numbers.

 ### Trade Log Settings